Astraea (album): Writing and recording

 Writing for the album started as early as July 2011.
 James Spence also had stated that in that period the band have at least two songs written with the lyrics being self-reflective, a common theme for the band's music.
 Around this time as well, Rolo Tomassi expressed interest in working with Anthony Gonzalez or Kurt Ballou respectively of M83 and Converge as producers for the third album.
 However at the time insufficient progress had been made for them to search for producers.
-James Spence had said that with this record he wished to experiment with shoegaze, "dreamy keyboard[s]" and utilising more melodic passages.
+James Spence had said that with this record he wished to experiment with shoegaze, "dreamy keyboard[s]" and using more melodic passages.
 Spence has also commented that "quite progressive synth-based music" such as M83 and the horror film soundtracks Goblin have produced acted as influences.

 Because all the members were working their band schedule round their jobs they had to practice in basic recording rooms and write and record their own ideas.
 From this the members listened to each other's ideas and gave their interpretations and evaluations.
 Synthesiser player James felt the band produced their best work with this method as they were constantly assessing themselves.

 In the writing of previous albums by Rolo Tomassi a majority of the music was written by James and Eva Spence wrote most of the lyrics.
 For Astraea, the band treated it as a collaboration between all five members; however James and Cayford were the "main brains".
 In January 2012, in an interview with Kerrang!, Eva Spence confirmed that the band are self-producing their third full-length with Hysterics producer Jason Sanderson.
 The choice of returning to Sanderson was because he has been a close friend of the band members for a long time.
 Regarding the sound of the album, she stated that it will be "more direct and heavier", but also noted that the band "will never shy away from being experimental".
 However, James Spence went on record saying that during the actual production of the album the band did not consider themselves as part of the overall production; rather just having a say in every aspect of the album progress.
 In April 2012, the NME did a studio update with on the album with James Spence stating that the band's writing was "70% complete".
 He credited how the new members Chris and Nathan "breathed new life" into the band's writing as the original three members had become "too set in their ways".
 The band members have commented that this has made the writing a lot more fun as the band no longer writes a song then learns it.
 As the band wrote Astraea they decided to contrast with their typical style more with the clean and ethereal parts, which led to an increase of Eva's singing.